SunilNeupane77/Portfolioblog/APPWRITE_MIGRATION_STATUS.md

 ## Recommendations

-1. Complete the fixes for the blog edit page by rewriting the onSubmit function
+1. Review and update the permissions in your Appwrite console
-2. Review and update the permissions in your Appwrite console
+2. Consider running a data migration if you have existing blog posts in Firebase
-3. Consider running a data migration if you have existing blog posts in Firebase
+3. Update your README to reflect the change from Firebase to Appwrite
-4. Update your README to reflect the change from Firebase to Appwrite
+4. Update any deployment scripts or CI/CD pipelines to include the new Appwrite environment variables